The rules for the distribution of internship grants have been revised in December 2019. Please read the requirements carefully.

 - You who study on Bachelor level, have not completed the course Internship Abroad on Bachelor Level

-- You who study on Bachelor level meet the same application requirements as for exchange studies (except for the language requirements).
-Bachelor’s students on their first year who have completed 30 credits of the obligatory courses by 31 December on their first year do not need to follow these pre-requirements.
+- You who study on Bachelor level meet the same application requirements as for exchange studies (except for the language requirements) by the end of the first application period.
+Bachelor’s students on their first year (after 1 present semester) who have completed 30 credits of the obligatory courses by 31 December on their first year do not need to follow these pre-requirements.